 If you or someone you know has suffered a wrongful injury or death after an employer’s failure to abate, you may be eligible for compensation.
 This is because the employer knew of the safety violation and did not correct it.
-Contact the New York Personal injury attorneys at Sullivan Papain Block McGrath and Cannovo (SPBMC) for a free consultation today.
+Contact the New York personal injury attorneys at Sullivan Papain Block McGrath Coffinas & Cannovo (SPBMCC) for a free consultation today.

 SPBMC is dedicated to serving the workforces of New York and New Jersey as a full-service personal injury law firm.
 We work in several areas of personal injury, but are especially passionate about justice for workers who risk their lives.
 In addition to serving as lead counsel for rescue workers from 9/11, we also serve as general counsel for the Uniformed Firefighters Association of Greater New York.
 Why choose SPBMC for your personal injury case?

 When a safety inspector finds an OSHA violation on a job site or at a workplace, he or she requires notation/written warning at the site of the violation.
 It is also required that these violations be corrected within a set parameter of time.
 That amount of time varies depending on the severity of the violation.
 Eventually, a follow-up inspection will catch the employer in the act of further violation.
 While this is important, it does not take away from the fact that employees often suffer injuries during the time between the violation notice and any delayed repairs.
 What are instances where the employer is liable due to a failure to abate?